|

 The intense heat of a sauna combined with post-workout water loss can lead to severe dehydration.
 Watch for:

 Prevention: Drink plenty of water before, during, and after your sauna session.
-A good rule is consuming at least 16-20 ounces of water post-workout, before entering the sauna.
+A good rule is to consume at least 16-20 ounces of water post-workout, before entering the sauna.

 2. Overheating Concerns